IT Support Kitchener

 What does the help-desk SLA cover for ticket priority levels?

-P1 (production-down, security event, login wave failure): 15-minute response, 24/7.
+P1 (production-down, security event, login wave failure): 1-hour response, 24/7.
 P2 (degraded service, single-application outage): one business hour.
 P3 (single-user issue, password reset, device support): four business hours.
 P4 (informational, configuration request): one business day.
 After-hours coverage is staffed by senior engineers, not a dispatcher.

 How fast is on-site dispatch into downtown Kitchener and the Communitech district?